hashicorp/terraform-provider-google/website/docs/r/app_engine_standard_app_version.html.markdown

   (Optional)
   The entrypoint for the application.
 Structure is documented below.

+* `inbound_services` -
+  (Optional)
+  Before an application can receive email or XMPP messages, the application must be configured to enable the service.

 * `instance_class` -
   (Optional)
   Instance class that is used to run this version.
 Valid values are